UPC/ravada/docs/docs/reduze-size-image.rst

         refcount bits: 16
         corrupt: false

-Now it would be advisable to let Windows do a CHKDSK, do not interrupt it.
+Now it is advisable to let Windows do a CHKDSK, do not interrupt it.
 Finally, you need to install the `Spice guest-tools <https://www.spice-space.org/download/windows/spice-guest-tools/spice-guest-tools-latest.exe>`_.
 This improves features of the VM, such as the screen settings, it adjusts automatically, etc.